IR0NSIGHT/M_Gine/readme.md

 #### THIS IS AN ALPHA VERSION, BUGS MIGHT OCCUR
 ## Basic structure
+- Every mission has one or more tasks.
+- Tasks can be mandatory or optional
+- Tasks can have preconditions: Other tasks that need to be completed first.
-A mission consists of 1 or more MissionTasks, once all tasks are complete, the mission is successfull and the reward is payed.
-If at least one mandatory task is failed or the time runs out, the mission will fail.
+- If all mandatory tasks are complete, the mission is successfull
+- If at least one mandatory task fails, the mission fails.

 ## Type of missions
 Right now 3 types of missions exist:
 - patrol: fly to a bunch of sectors